NethServer/docs/administrator-manual/en/packages.rst

     more information about NethServer updates.

-    Updates released by the CentOS project are immediately available on NethServer.
+    Updates released by the CentOS project are immediately available on NethServer directly from the CentOS mirrors.
 More info about CentOS updates:

     - https://wiki.centos.org/FAQ/General
     - https://access.redhat.com/support/policy/updates/errata/